Social Justice

 Like all families, kids and families involved with the foster care system need support from their communities to thrive and succeed.
 Whether through fostering, advocating, volunteering or donating, everyone can help children who are experiencing foster care.
 When a foster care placement is made, children must adjust to new everything: home, caregivers, school, rules and…

-Black History Month celebrates the achievements, influences and legacies of Black Americans.
-Also called African American History Month – and, more recently, Celebration of the African Diaspora – Black History Month began as Negro History Week in February 1926 through the efforts of scholar Carter G. Woodson.
-Black History Month was officially recognized in 1976 by…
+February is Black History Month, a time to celebrate the achievements, influences and legacies of Black Americans.
+Also called African American History month—and, more recently, Celebration of the African Diaspora—Black History Month began as Negro History Week in February 1926, thanks to the efforts of scholar Carter G. Woodson.
+Black History Month was officially recognized…

 Next page